New Zealand’s Ardern names ‘incredibly diverse’ cabinet, including first Indigenous woman as top diplomat

 “Moko is a statement of identity, like a passport,” she told the Guardian in 2016.
 “I am at a time in my life where I am ready to make a clear statement that this is who I am, and this is my position in New Zealand.”

-On Monday, Mahuta said she hopes “many other women of Maori descent, of mixed descent across New Zealand will see this as lifting the ceiling once again on areas that have been very much closed to us in terms of professional opportunities,” TVNZ1, a New Zealand television channel, reported.
+On Monday, Mahuta said she hopes “many other women of Maori descent, of mixed descent across New Zealand will see this as lifting the ceiling once again on areas that have been very much closed to us in terms of professional opportunities,” reported TVNZ1, a New Zealand television channel.

 Three lawmakers with Pacific Island heritage and three members of the LGBTQ community will also now serve in Ardern’s cabinet, according to the Guardian.
-Finance minister Grant Robertson, who will serve as deputy prime minister, will be the first openly gay person to hold that position.
+Finance Minister Grant Robertson, who will serve as deputy prime minister, will be the first openly gay person to hold that position.

 Ardern said he will also oversee “the key portfolios central to … economic recovery.”